 Directions: Circle the word that completes each statement.

 The term agency culture describes an agency's 1. purpose personality 2.
 The direction in which an agency culture forms depends upon the agency's leadership employees 3.
 Because they are involved in essential decision-making, agency leadership models agency behaviors. negative positive 4.
 An agency culture, or personality, that grows from the ground-up is led by agency leaders agency employees Directions: Circle True or False.
 1. Once an agency culture is established, it remains open to change.
-True False Directions: Put a check $(\sqrt{})$ mark next to each consequence of creating a healthy agency culture.
+True False Directions: Put a check $(\sqrt{)}$ mark next to each consequence of creating a healthy agency culture.
 Employees are more likely to enjoy their work.
 Employees will become more competitive, increasing an agency's profitability.
 Employees will become supportive of each other's successes.
 Employees will become more solitary in their commitment to established procedures and workflows.
 Employees will become more productive, increasing an agency's profitability.
-Employees will contribute to increased client retention, increasing an agency's profitability.